 Ensuring Proper Use

 Astellas’ Medical Representatives (MRs) provide information on appropriate usage based on on-label information to healthcare professionals to ensure that Astellas pharmaceutical products are used safely and effectively.
-In promotion of Astellas products, MRs observe high ethical standards.
-At the same time, MRs and MSLs make compliance their top priority, observing the Astellas Group Code of Conduct, local codes of conduct, and the relevant laws and regulations in each country.
+In promotion of Astellas products, MRs observe high ethical standards and strictly comply with the applicable laws and regulations, industry codes and company policies including Astellas Group Code of Conduct, local codes of conduct, and the relevant laws and regulations in each country.

 Responding to Inquiries

 Astellas has a responsibility to provide truthful, balanced and unbiased medical information in response to inquiries regarding our products.
 By fulfilling this responsibility, Astellas supports the safe and effective use of our products.